-A. The county has completed construction on 25 parks and 26 sports fields since the Greater Clark Parks District levy was approved by voters in 2005.
-Development plans for 10 remaining parks and 15 sports fields have been put on hold until funding is available.
+A. The county has completed construction on 27 parks and 26 sports fields since the Greater Clark Parks District levy was approved by voters in 2005.
+Development of the eight remaining parks and 15 sports fields will remain on hold until funding is available.

 Q. What is the status of the trails portion of the program?

-A. The acquisition of trail easements and properties will be delayed until funding is available.
-Volunteer trail building may move forward in established trail corridors if resources are available.
-Staff will assess the trail corridors for potential trail building opportunities in coming months.
-For more information about the trails program, please contact Jean Akers at Vancouver-Clark Parks and Recreation by calling (360) 487-8320, or emailing Jean.Akers@cityofvancouver.us.
+A. Volunteer trail building may move forward in established trail corridors if resources are available.
+Staff will assess the trail corridors for potential trail building opportunities.

 Q. What is the outlook for sports fields?

 A. A number of sports leagues have been supportive of the Greater Clark Parks District.
 They have fields at existing parks and at Luke Jensen Sports Park, which opened in 2012.
-As funding and partnerships become available, Clark County Public Works and Vancouver-Clark Parks and Recreation will consider how to move the remaining sports fields forward.
-For more information, please contact Eric Christensen at Vancouver-Clark Parks and Recreation by calling (360) 487-8306, or emailing Eric.Christensen@cityofvancouver.us.
+As funding and partnerships become available, Clark County will consider how to move the remaining sports fields forward.
+For more information, please contact Eric Christensen at Clark County Parks by calling (360) 397-2285 ext.
+1680, or emailing Eric.Christensen@clark.wa.gov.